 Preparation and analysis of public relations case studies in all sectors; analysis based on the Research, Objectives, Programming, Evaluation, and Stewardship (ROPES) model; problem-analysis and problem-solving skill development.

-Capstone course, team project of designing and developing a campaign for community client.
-Management of primary research, objectives, programming, budgeting, evaluation, and stewardship.
+Capstone course in advertising and public relations.
+Team project of designing and developing a strategic communication campaign for a community client.
 Portfolio validation required for completion.

 CMCN 490 – Internship